lordskyfire/jamdocs/docs/writing-a-test-page.md

 1. Work on how to find keyword-level opportunities to optimize
 2. Work on how to find #1 on scale
-3. Work on finding tasks that can be achieved by Jupyter Notebooks ona. routine basis
+3. Work on finding tasks that can be achieved by Jupyter Notebooks on a routine basis
 4.